 The Value of Facilitating Collaboration

 Dewald noted how the nature of business relationships can vary.
 Some relationships are clearly defined, but this is not always the case.

 “In these situations, where the structure of the relationship isn’t truly collaborative, the formality of standard text documents and spreadsheets may hinder true collaboration,” Dewald wrote.
 “No one wants to offend the other person by ‘messing up their work.’
 It’s as if there’s some sort of hidden relationship between the structure of our working relationships and the structure of the documents our working relationships produce.
 As the importance and structure of facilitating collaboration in our relationship increases, the ability to work together on structured documents like word processing files also increases.”

-Facilitating Teamwork and Collaboration Model
+Facilitating Small Business Collaboration and Teamwork Model

 However, business team members need to get passed this fear of insulting others participating in business discussions, instead being confident in the value of their contributions.
 In a recent ZDNet article, contributor Heather Clancy emphasized the importance of technology for enabling social collaboration in cloud-hosted business environments.

 While Yahoo CEO Marissa Mayer may have banned telework, this is not the case for the majority of businesses today.
 Small businesses in particular often allow employees to work remotely, whether due to a belief in the effectiveness of such an approach, pressure to meet worker demands or because the business doesn’t have a central physical office space.
 As the modern workforce becomes increasingly distributed, technology is further relied upon for facilitating collaboration.